Home » Price Action Trading Guide

 Upside Tasuki Gap

-This is a three candle bullish continuation pattern that appears during an existing bull trend.
-The first candle has a large body and is of a bullish type.
+This is a three-candle bullish continuation pattern that appears during an existing bull trend.
+The first candle has a large body and is bullish.
 The second candle is also bullish and forms after a gap up.
-The third candle is of a bearish type and closes in the gap formed between the first two (bullish) candlesticks.
+The third candle is bearish and closes in the gap formed between the two bullish candlesticks.

 Upside Tasuki Gap